W is for Welcome: A Celebration of America's Diversity

 David Gardner is an award-winning illustrator and visual development artist.
 Before going freelance, he was an artist for several animation studios, including Walt Disney Animation Studios.
 His work has appeared in magazines, including Cricket and Cobblestone, and he has illustrated numerous picture books, including the historical biographies The Harvey Milk Story and Sarah Gives Thanks.
-A longtime member of the Society of Children’s Books Writers and Illustrators, Gardner teaches illustration and visual development at Santa Fe University of Art and Design.
+A longtime member of the Society of Children’s Books Writers and Illustrators, Mr. Gardner teaches illustration at Ringling College of Art and Design.
 To learn more about his work, please visit him at FlyingDogStudio.com.

 Illustrator: Barbara Leonard Gibson

 Barbara Leonard Gibson received her B.F.A. from Carnegie Mellon University.
 She has illustrated more than three dozen books including The Nutmeg Adventure; A Picture-Perfect World; Let's Explore a Tropical Forest; Hide & Seek; the National Geographic Society's award-winning pop-up book, Creatures of the Desert World; and the six-book collection, The Little Learner's Library I. She also illustrated Patricia Cornwell's Life's Little Fable and more recently, best-selling children's author Audrey Penn's The Whistling Tree and A Pocket Full of Kisses.An ardent environmentalist, she specializes in horse, wildlife and nature illustration.
 When not engrossed in work, she can usually be found either at the small farm where her two horses are boarded, or at a therapeutic riding center where she volunteers her time.
 She and her composer husband, Robert, live in Olney, Maryland with their dog, Sadie.
 Their grown daughter Caitlin lives nearby.

 Illustrator: Renée Graef